In the 1860s a terrace of three cottages was built in the village on the corner of what is now Church Road, opposite St Mary's Church.

 The shop and adjacent cottage where demolished in 1967 and two new shops built on the site, the first was occupied by H Grimes, Estate Agent.
 The shop was the Village Post Office from 2003 until 2014 and is now the Kip McGrath Education Centre.

 The second new shop was first occupied by Wilbraham of Wallasey, bookmakers.
 Wilbraham went into liquidation in February 1975 and the shop was taken over by Ladbrokes.
-The shop is now a second hand furniture shop until 2018.
+The shop then became a second hand furniture shop until 2018.
 In March 2019 a new Patisserie and Tea Room called 'Bake My Day' opened in the shop.

 The Village Assembly rooms were upstairs in a building opposite the Eagle and Crown.
 The building also housed a reading room and was known as 'The Arches', due to the archway leading to a stable yard behind.

 Next to the Arches was a builders yard owned by James Slingsby, around about 1920 he built two narrow shops on this site.
 In 1923 the first shop was occupied by Michael Leonard, fruiterer.
 It remained a fruiterer with various proprietors until 1962 when Neilflower the florist moved in.
 They remained until 1966 when they moved to a bigger shop over the road.
 When Neilflower closed their new shop, the shop again became a florist for a short time.